CBD For Menstrual Cramps & Symptom Relief

 Therefore, every article we write takes a tremendous amount of research.
 So, don’t let it shock you when we say the connection of CBD for menstrual cycle relief is indeed still in the infancy stage.
 BUT HAVE NO FEAR!
 We’ve found some very interesting studies that we are sure will peak your interest.

 Many women have found and proclaimed that CBD, as well as THC, has helped alleviate and/or has helped take the edge off of menstrual pain related symptoms.
 Did you hear that Whoopi Goldberg has started an entire medical marijuana company based strictly on providing THC products to help women with their menstrual pain?
 Read more…

 Heck, even Queen Victoria was down with cannabis.
 The reason she took it was because her doctor specifically gave it to her for menstrual cycle symptom associated relief.

 Don’t believe us?
-Just take a look at the picture above of Queen Victoria in all her royal greatness, and tell us she isn’t 100% experiencing extremely strong psychoactive effects (super high) in the picture above… Just kidding!
+Just take a look at the picture above of Queen Victoria in all her royal greatness, and tell us she isn’t 100% experiencing extremely strong psychotropic effects (super high) in the picture above… Just kidding!

 With all jokes aside though, innovative entrepreneurship has already led to many cannabinoid based menstrual relief products to hit the market, including “THC tampons”.
 As you may already know, Cannabidiol Life doesn’t offer any sort of product that could result in our customers getting high.
 Therefore, we knew we had to shine a light in a dark tunnel, put on our thinking caps, and hit the drawing board as we collectively hit the books about CBD.

 Medical Research Studies on CBD, PMS, Dysmenorrea, and Endometriosis

 We’ve already covered what causes menstrual discomfort, now it’s time to find out if CBD can actually relieve menstrual cramps.
 We are going to indirectly solve this through the citation of the conclusions, summaries, and results of professional medical studies.